Song writers

 (Hoppy's Song For Grace)"

-Roger sang his new song in Cambridge, Ohio at the
+Songwriter Roger Hall sang this new song in Cambridge, Ohio

 [Sheet music cover from first song in a Hopalong Cassidy movie]